-I was a little stuck on what pasta to serve with this, and I nearly settled for the dried ribbed fettucine, when I came across this fresh Pastabilities parsley and shallot fettucine.
+I was a little stuck on what pasta to serve with this.
+I nearly settled for the dried ribbed fettucine, when I came across the fresh parsley and shallot fettucine.
 But you can use any fresh or dried pasta to serve this dish

-Because it’s fresh, it cooks in less than 2 minutes, not that it compensates for the time the beef had to cook for, but it makes the perfect flavour and texture choice for the ragu.
-And it’s completely preservative and additive free, I made sure I checked before it ended up in my trolley.
-There’s no need to make pasta from scratch when you can get great produce like this.
+Because it’s fresh, it cooks in less than 2 minutes and it makes the perfect flavour and texture choice for the ragu.
+It’s completely preservative and additive-free, I made sure I checked before it ended up in my trolley.
+There’s no need to make pasta from scratch when you can get great products like this.
 Love it!

 Make sure you serve the dish in large bowls, it deserves a little grandeur.